 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Country: Supraregional Africa with the focus on reform partner countries
+Country: Supraregional in Africa with a focus on Côte d'Ivoire, Ghana, Senegal and Tanzania

-Internationally recognised goals provide clearly defined standards for this.
-In particular, Goal 16 of the 2030 Agenda is key: peace, justice and strong institutions.
-However, the African Union’s Agenda 2063 also provides guidance.
+Various international agreements set out development goals in this context.
+Goal 16 of the 2030 Agenda, in particular, is considered authoritative: peace, justice and strong institutions.
+The African Union’s Agenda 2063 also provides guidance.